ignatrovino12/Automated-Algorithm-Selection/README.md

   By combining Neural Networks and LLMs, we can build robust predictive models that not only recommend the best algorithm but also provide interpretability and adaptability to diverse problem instances.

+### 4.4 **Comparative Analysis: Old vs. New Model**

+To evaluate progress in algorithm selection, I compared the performance of the initial ("old") model and the improved ("new") model using the same test instances and metrics.

+The new version of the model (version 2) brings several improvements over the initial approach:

+- **Advanced Data Balancing:** Underrepresented algorithm classes are augmented using resampling and SMOTE, leading to a more balanced training set and improved generalization.
+- **Composite Score Modeling:** Instead of a fixed formula, the composite score is now predicted using a Gradient Boosting Regressor trained on performance metrics, providing a more nuanced evaluation of each algorithm's quality.
+- **Improved Feature Normalization:** Feature scaling and normalization are consistently applied to both training and validation data, ensuring stable model performance.
+- **Enhanced Neural Network Architecture:** The new model uses a deeper network with batch normalization and LeakyReLU activations, as well as Focal Loss to better handle class imbalance.
+- **Regularization and Early Stopping:** Stronger regularization (weight decay, dropout, and cosine annealing learning rate) and a more robust early stopping strategy to help prevent overfitting.

+These enhancements result in higher accuracy, better class-wise performance, and improved robustness on diverse mTSP instances.

+From the analysis of data I managed to collect and show the following data:

+**Key comparison metrics:**
+- **Accuracy**: Proportion of correctly predicted best algorithms.
+- **Classification Report**: Precision, recall, and F1-score for each algorithm class.
+- **Confusion Matrix**: Visualization of prediction errors and improvements.
+- **Instance-level Analysis**: Overlap and differences in correctly classified instances.

+**Summary of Results:**
+- The new model achieved a higher overall accuracy compared to the old model.
+- Improvements were observed in the prediction of certain algorithm classes, as shown by the classification report and confusion matrix.
+- A Venn diagram was used to visualize the overlap of correctly classified instances between the two models, highlighting areas of improvement.

+**Visualization Examples:**
+- Heatmaps of confusion matrices for both models.
+- Venn diagram showing unique and shared correct predictions.

+These analyses demonstrate the effectiveness of the improvements made in the new model and provide insights into remaining challenges for specific instance types.
 ---

 ## 5. **Smol Agents and Autonomous Systems for Algorithm Selection**